SOLEIL HO, San Francisco, California, @hooleil

-Jack Hitt is the author of the book, Bunch of Amateurs: A Search for the American Character.
-Most days, he’s a contributing writer to the New York Times Magazine.
-He occasionally contributes to the public radio program, This American Life.
-His book, Off the Road: A Modern-Day Walk Down the Pilgrim’s Route into Spain, was made into a motion picture, “The Way,” directed by Emilio Estévez and starring Martin Sheen.
-His work has won the Peabody, Livingston and Pope Awards.
-His Harper’s report on American anthropology was selected for a collection of the best science writing of the past 25 years, The Best of the Best of American Science Writing.
-His work also appears in Harper’s, Rolling Stone and Wired.
-He is currently touring a one-man show, “Making Up the Truth”–a series of his slightly incredible real-life stories woven in with the contemporary brain science that nearly answers the question, “Is any of this true?”
+Jack Hitt is the creator and co-host of the 2018 Peabody Award-winning podcast, Uncivil as well as a regular contributor to the New York Times Magazine and the public radio program This American Life.
+He is the author of several books most recently Bunch of Amateurs.
+His first book Off the Road: A Modern-Day Walk Down the Pilgrim’s Route into Spain was made into a motion picture “The Way” directed by Emilio Estévez and starring Martin Sheen.
+His Harper’s report on American anthropology was selected for a collection of the best science writing of the past 25 years The Best of the Best of American Science Writing.
+His one-man show “Making Up the Truth” is a series of his slightly incredible real-life stories woven in with the contemporary brain science that nearly answers the question “Is any of this true?”

-Michael Pollan, @michaelpollan is the author of eight books, including How to Change Your Mind, Cooked, Food Rules, In Defense of Food, The Omnivore’s Dilemma, and The Botany of Desire, all New York Times bestsellers.
+Michael Pollan is the author of seven books, including How to Change Your Mind, Cooked, Food Rules, In Defense of Food, The Omnivore’s Dilemma, and The Botany of Desire, all New York Times bestsellers.
 A longtime contributor to the New York Times Magazine, he is also the Knight Professor of Journalism at UC Berkeley.
-In 2010, Time Magazine named Michael one of the 100 most influential people in the world.
+In 2010, Time Magazine named Michael one of the 100 most influential people in the world. @michaelpollan